MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-in-visual-studio-step-01-project-and-solution.md

 > - Create a Flask app with one page and render that page using a template (step 2)
 > - Serve static files, add pages, and use template inheritance (step 3)
 > - Use the Flask Web Project template to create an app with multiple pages and responsive design (step 4)
-> - Use the Polls Flask Web Project template to TODO
+> - Use the Polls Flask Web Project template to create an polling app that uses a variety of storage options (Azure storage, MongoDB, or memory).

 Over the course of these steps you create a single Visual Studio solution that contains three separate projects.
 You create the project using different Flask project templates that are included with Visual Studio.
 By keeping the projects in the same solution, you can easily switch back and forth between different files for comparison.